 Adrenaline Water Activities

-White Water Rafting
+6. White Water Rafting

 Fast-flowing rapids down a number of rivers make many areas in New Zealand ideal for white water rafting.
-Take a plunge down a 7m waterfall in Rotorua or enjoy a longer journey down the rapids at River Valley.
-Whatever you chose, the guides in New Zealand know the rivers like the back of their hands and are fully qualified to take you into these dangerous environments and keep you safe.
+Take a plunge down a 7m (23ft) waterfall in Rotorua (more info on Viator, Tripadvisor and Klook) or enjoy a longer journey down the rapids at River Valley (on Viator and Tripadvisor).
+Whatever you chose, the guides in New Zealand know the rivers like the back of their hands and are fully qualified to take you into these dangerous environments yet keep you safe.
 Just remember, white water rafting is a team sport!
-For a complete list of white water rafting rivers, check out 7 Places to go White Water Rafting in New Zealand.
+For a complete list of white water rafting rivers, check out 7 Places to Go White Water Rafting in New Zealand.

-Away from the lakes of New Zealand and to the sea, New Zealand’s coast boasts some gnarly’ waves to surf.
-The most famous surf beach in Raglan but serious adrenaline junkies should try Piha in Auckland.
-Other places are mentioned in our lists for surfing in the North Island and surfing in the South Island or get a complete guide atThe Best Surf Regions in New Zealand.
+Away from the lakes of New Zealand and to the sea, New Zealand’s coast boasts some gnarly waves to surf.
+The most famous surf beach in Raglan (on Viator, Tripadvisor or Klook) but serious adrenaline junkies should try Piha in Auckland (on Viator and Tripadvisor).
+Other places are mentioned in our lists for surfing in the North Island and surfing in the South Island or get a complete guide at The Best Surf Regions in New Zealand.

-Adrenaline Mountain Activities
+Mountain Adrenaline Activities

-Skiing and Snowboarding
+11. Skiing and Snowboarding

 When the snow melts some mountains contain exciting trails for mountain bikers.
-Thrill-seekers can head to Pan Pac Eskdale Mountain Bike Park in Hawke’s Bay or if you are looking to make your experience more epic, try a spot of heli-mountain biking in Coromandel or Queenstown.
-Just head to our Mountain Biking page for mountain biking guides to each New Zealand region.
+Thrill-seekers can head to Pan Pac Eskdale Mountain Bike Park in Hawke’s Bay or if you are looking to make your experience more epic, try a spot of heli-mountain biking in the Coromandel or Queenstown.
+Just head to The Best Mountain Biking Regions in New Zealand for mountain biking guides to each New Zealand region.

-Did we forget to mention there are all these extreme activities you can do too:
+Did we forget to mention there are all these extreme activities you can do too?

 - Quad biking